Neil Lennon has decided to put the lion’s share of the blame for Celtic’s elimination from the UEFA Champions League qualifiers on one player.

 It looks as though that the manager has forgiven the Belgian left-back who has already left on a season-long loan:

-“It was a couple of games we are now endeavouring to make up.
-He has a new challenge now in his career, a loan with an option to buy.
+"“It’s done and he has made a mistake.
+He’s a human being, it’s a human error and it cost us at the time.“It was a couple of games we are now endeavouring to make up.
+He has a new challenge now in his career, a loan with an option to buy.“I never got the chance to see him, because of what’s going on.
+But obviously we will be keeping an eye on his progress.”"

 While Bolingoli’s actions did play their part as well, it is undeniable that Lennon still has to take most of the blame for not playing a striker and not bringing one on even when it became clear that things were not going their way.
 The club’s transfer policy also deserves some blame for not going and getting their transfers done early.
 It is hard to see the Hoops crashing out against Ferencvaros if Shane Duffy was already here.